Drewbadour/Xone-OSX/README.md

 | Ry                | Right Stick Y          |
 | Rz                | Right Trigger          |

-## Button Layout to use with Unity
+## OLDBIND Button Layout to use with Unity

-When using the Xone-Driver-X.X.X.dmg in your Unity Engine project, the Layout is different.
-However, when using Xone-Driver-360-X.X.X.dmg, layout is identical to a 360 controller.
+Default layout for the controller is identical to a 360 controller.

 | HID Button Number | Controller Button Name |
 |:-----------------:|:----------------------:|